-Bullying Leads to 11 Year Old’s Tragic Suicide
+Bullying Leads to the Tragic Suicide of an 11 Year-Old Boy

-Today, we’d like you to reflect on a sad story: That of Diego, an 11 year old boy who decided to leave this life on October 14, 2015.
+Today, we’d like you to reflect on a sad story: That of Diego, an 11-year-old boy from Madrid (Spain) who decided to end his life on October 14, 2015.
 The reason?
-Bullying.
+Bullying leads to tragic suicide.

-The World Health Organization (WHO) recently released a report which reveals that each year, about 600,000 young people between the ages of 14 and 28 commit suicide worldwide, and at least half of those cases are due to harassment or bullying.
+The World Health Organization (WHO) recently released a report which reveals that each year, about 600,000 young people between the ages of 14 and 28 commit suicide worldwide.
+At least half of those cases are due to harassment or bullying.

-It’s a social tragedy that we need to better understand in order to implement strategies to prevent it.
+It’s a social tragedy.
+We need to better understand it in order to implement strategies to prevent it.

-Bullying and saying good bye to a special little boy
+Bullying and the tragic suicide of a special little boy

 Diego lived in Leganes, a neighborhood in Madrid where he spent the 11 years of his life.
-He didn’t want to go any further, he didn’t want to grow up, he only wanted to be free from his suffering, from the attacks and pressure he experienced at his school.
+He didn’t want to go any further, he didn’t want to grow up.
+The boy only wanted to be free from his suffering, from the attacks and pressure he experienced at his school.